certik/hermes2d/doc/src/intro-1.rst

 About Hermes2D
 --------------

-Hermes2D is a free C++/Python library for rapid prototyping of adaptive FEM and *hp*-FEM solvers for partial differential equations (PDE), developed by the `hp-FEM group <http://hpfem.org/>`_ at the University of Nevada, Reno.
+Hermes2D is a free C++/Python library for rapid development of adaptive FEM and *hp*-FEM solvers for partial differential equations (PDE), developed by the `hp-FEM group <http://hpfem.org/>`_ at the University of Nevada, Reno.
 The library is available under the GPL license (Version 2, 1991).